All applicants whose first language is not English must meet Humber’s English Language Proficiency Policy.

 Selection: Admission selection is based on the academic criteria indicated.
 Meeting minimum eligibility requirements does not guarantee admission.

 Students in the program must be in good physical and mental health and meet the same physical and immunization requirements as those for the staff employed by the agency/facility where the practicum is taking place.
-Requirements expected for completion by placement deadlines include:
+Requirements expected for completion by the first week of classes include:

 Police Records Check Documentation:

 It is important that all potential students understand that a failure to meet all requirements by the identified deadlines may impede them from successfully completing their full program and/or securing employment.
+Students will then be expected to complete placement at another time at an additional cost to the student.
 It is the student’s responsibility to follow all required expectations in order to be eligible to complete placement.
 Humber reserves the right, in its sole discretion, to refuse student access to children placed in its care.

 Required documents including immunizations, police record checks, standard first aid and CPR, and how to validate these requirements can be found in student support.